react-bratus/react-bratus/packages/cli/README.md

 Since this tool is in early development stages, there are some prerequisites for the tool to work properly.

 - When running CLI commands, you are in the root directory of your application
-- Your root folder contains a `./src` folder that contains all your components.
-Following file types are supported: `js, jsx, tsx`.
-- The root component of your application is named: `App`

 ## Disclaimer